Whales from Chinese aquarium starting retirement in Iceland

 The company, which has a policy against captive whales and dolphins, teamed up with the wildlife fund Sea Life Trust to spearhead the effort.

-Marianne Helene Rasmussen, a research professor at the University of Iceland, questioned what the massive operation gained.
+Marianne Helene Rasmussen, a research professor at the University of Iceland, questioned what the massive operation accomplished.
 Whale-watching, to her, is about seeing the mammals in their natural surroundings.

 "Why bring two whales, whose species is not naturally in Icelandic water, and keep them in captivity here?"
 Rasmussen said.

 Despite the dramatic life change, Little White and Little Gray have not withdrawn from the public eye.
 Their presence on the Westman Islands is expected to be a drawcard for a town with 4,000 residents.
-One local tour operator is already open for bookings.
+One local tour operator is already taking bookings.

-In 1998, a male orca famous for starring in the Hollywood film "Free Willy" was released into the same Klettsvik creek and prepared for freedom with "ocean walks."
+In 1998, the male orca from the Hollywood film "Free Willy" was released into the same Klettsvik creek and prepared for freedom with "ocean walks."

 "That was a very different project," Robertsdottir told The Associated Press.
 "These belugas are not being trained to eventually live in the wild.
 They will be fed and live only at Klettsvik."